neomake/neomake/README.md

 the program that is called by adding an `'exe'` property which should be a string (defaults to the name of the maker).

+Once you have created your makers, run `:Neomake` as normal.
+Configuring a filetype to use makers will currently cause the `makeprg` to be ignored (this should be remedied).

 Makers currently provided by neomake are:

 Javascript: